f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 can see how complex **Imperative** processes can become.
-Clustering is one of the *transition* points for most customers to move into the **Declarative** model (if not already done) due to the need to abstract device/vendor level specifics from Automation consumers.
+Clustering is one of the *transition* points for most customers to move into the **Declarative** model (if not already done) due to the need to abstract device/vendor level specifics from automation consumers.

 The high-level procedure required to create the cluster is: